 The space was pretty cool.
 It was an open space with a nice decoration and flamingos everywhere!

-To break the ice, facilitators encourage us to know 5 people in 5 minutes, so, we stood up and we had to “hunt” people inside the room.
+To break the ice, the facilitators encouraged us to know 5 people in 5 minutes, so, we stood up and we had to “hunt” for people inside the room.
 This it was very funny and it was a great idea to meet others.

-We didn’t know the topic of the event yet…we were so excited and curious about it and finally the moment comes: YES, NO, YES NO MAYBE…
+We didn’t know what topic of the workshop would be and we were so excited and curious about it until finally the moment came: YES, NO, YES, NO, MAYBE…

 My first thought was: WTF!!!

 In fact, they had to put it twice because the people were astounded.
 Nobody understood anything.
-At least I wasn’t the only person!
+At least I wasn’t the only person who had that feeling!

-Then, facilitators gave us some pos-its to start to work (doing, not talking).
-We had to write the first ideas that came into our minds, related to the main topic of course, and write them down.
+Then, the facilitators gave us some pos-its to start working (doing, not talking).
+We had to write the first ideas that came up to our minds, related to the main topic of course, and write them down.
 Then, while reading aloud, stick them on a big glass wall.
 In 10min the wall started to get full of colors, full of post-its.

 Once we had all the ideas in front of us, we started to make associations between them in order to make categories.
 So finally, we had seven categories such us Traveling, Party, Love, Politics...

-Finally, each person had to choose one of these categories.
-You had to choose properly because your work would be focused in that category during the whole Jam.
+At the end, each person had to choose one of these categories.
+You had to choose properly because your work will be focused on that category during the whole Jam.
 So, at the end, all the categories had a group of random and wonderful people.

 Of course, I chose "PARTY" category.
 We already had the f****** group!